 Using the wide open spaces of the 5.2-5.8 GHz frequency band, the player is able to transmit high resolution audio at up to 24bit/96kHz from FLAC, WAV, and even DSD files over the up-and-coming WiSA (Wireless Speakers and Audio) standard.
 It also plays SACDs and Blu-rays, and thanks to an adapter that speaks the Wireless HD protocol, WiHD, it also sends top-notch 1080p HD video to any TV.

 Of course, there’s a catch to the new system: In order to take advantage of the WiSA audio transmission, you’ll need an arsenal of speakers that are also WiSA compliant.
 And since WiSA speakers are also tasked with amplification duties, each speaker needs a power source — not always an easy accomplishment in a 7.1 setup, which is the extent of the player’s channel output.
-WiSA-ready speakers can be hard (and expensive) to come by right now, though a few premium audio companies like Band & Olufsen carry WiSA-certified speaker setups.
+WiSA-ready speakers can be hard (and expensive) to come by right now, though a few premium audio companies like Bang & Olufsen carry WiSA-certified speaker setups.

 As an alternative, the company has developed the Sharp Wireless Bridge, which allows for pairing the system with a traditional amplifier configuration.
 But then you’ve got more speaker wires to deal with, and that kind of defeats the purpose.